-Himalayas to Ocean (H2O) follows the Gandaki river in Nepal from high up in the Himalayan peaks to hundreds of kilometres further downstream in the country’s floodplains.
+Himalayas to Ocean (H2O) is a multimedia project that follows the Gandaki river in Nepal from high up in the Himalayan peaks to hundreds of kilometres further downstream in the country’s floodplains.
 Along the way, it recounts the stories of those who live at the water’s edge – the women, men and children who rely on this vital resource for their daily survival – and the way their lives are inevitably tied to the fate of water in a changing climate.

 At first glance, water is plentiful in Nepal.
 The country’s 6,000 rivers and its glaciers are major sources, ensuring a year-round water supply to millions of people in South Asia.
 Yet, the Himalayas are currently undergoing dramatic changes and are estimated to be warming three times faster than the global average.
 Nepal has already been ranked by the Climate Change Risk Atlas (2010) as the fourth most vulnerable country in terms of impacts of climate change; by 2050, parts of the Himalayas could see a 4-5 oC warming.